Coronation Island (Alaska)

-Coronation Island is located in Alaska off the northwest coast of Prince of Wales Island, south of Kuiu Island, and north of Noyes Island.
+Coronation Island is located in Alaska off the northwest coast of Prince of Wales Island, south of Kuiu Island, and west of Warren Island.
 High prevailing winds and waves from the open ocean to the west, combined with a steep, rocky coast, result in virtually unaccessible shore due to heavy surf along the windward (western and southwestern) coastline of the island.
 The few protected coves and beaches along the leeward (eastern and northeastern) shore are guarded by rocky shoals.
 Thus, the island is difficult to access by any route, and is generally limited to small boat or floatplane during brief lulls in the weather.
 There are no developed facilities and no groomed trails on the island.
 Wilderness camping is unrestricted and fishing and hunting are allowed.
 The nearest full-service community is Craig, Alaska.
 The island is also home to the Coronation Island Wilderness, which encompasses 19232 acre and includes the adjacent Spanish Islands.
 There are several sea caves on the island, and some of these contain fossils.

 Coronation Island was sighted and named by George Vancouver on 22 September 1793, that day being the 33rd anniversary of the coronation of King George III.

 The Star of Bengal was wrecked on Coronation Island.